 Do this instead…

-Choose a pretty mountain scene, add your quote about someday getting to the mountains and make sure to add your logo and web address so the image is branded.
+Choose a pretty mountain photo and add your quote about someday getting to the mountains.
+Make sure to add your logo and web address so the image is branded.

 Then share in the body of the post something along the lines of “I’m pretty sure there are a lot of you that can relate, maybe not to loving the mountains, but with wanting to get “there” one day…”.